-As a pension fund, the Lancashire County Pension Fund's (LCPF) investment horizon is long-term.
-The investment strategy is outlined in the Investment Strategy Statement which was updated in 2021.
-The Fund's primary investment objective is to ensure that over the long term the Fund will have sufficient assets to meet all pension liabilities as they fall due.
-Accordingly, the Fund invests its assets to meet its liabilities over the long-term, and performance should be assessed against these objectives and over a commensurate period.
+As a pension fund, the Lancashire County Pension Fund's ("the Fund") investment horizon is long-term.
+The investment strategy is based on the Fund's objectives of balancing capital growth with capital preservation, maintaining adequate cash flows to cover all liabilities as they fall due.
+Correspondingly, the Fund invests its assets to meet its liabilities over the long-term, and performance should be assessed against these objectives and over a commensurate period.